-An integrated graphics card is NOT a standalone device like the dedicated graphics card.
+An integrated graphics card is NOT a standalone device like a dedicated one.
 It does not have ports of its own.
 Instead, the motherboard ports rely on the iGPU for connecting to monitors.

-Note, if your CPU does not have an iGPU, then the motherboard video output ports will NOT work.
+Note that if your CPU does not have an iGPU, the motherboard video output ports will NOT work.

-The motherboard above has 3 ports i.e VGA, HDMI and DP.
-And hence it can support 3 displays.
-However, again, your monitor also needs to have the compatible ports otherwise you will need to invest in an adapter.
+The motherboard above has three ports, i.e., VGA, HDMI, and DP.
+And hence it can support three displays.
+However, your monitor must also have compatible ports; otherwise, you must invest in an adapter.

 Motherboard Video Ports Get Disabled if You Install a Dedicated Graphics Card

-If you are wondering whether you can use the video output port on the motherboard for one monitor and the video port on the graphics card for the other, then this arrangement WILL NOT work.
+If you wonder whether you can use the video output port on the motherboard for one monitor and the video port on the graphics card for the other, then this arrangement WILL NOT work.

-This is because when you install a dedicated graphics card on the motherboard, the integrated graphics card get disabled.
+This is because when you install a dedicated graphics card on the motherboard, the integrated graphics card gets disabled.

 And as mentioned earlier, the video ports on the motherboard are powered by the integrated graphics card.
-If that gets disabled than the motherboard’s video ports will NOT work.
+If that gets disabled, the motherboard’s video ports will NOT work.

-On some PCs you CAN enable both but it is not recommended.
-Here is a guide on how to enable both dedicated GPU and motherboard video output ports at the same time.
+On some PCs, you CAN enable both, but it is not recommended.
+Here is a guide on how to help both dedicated GPU and motherboard video output ports at the same time.